jrhoun/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-categories.md

 ## Adding Subcategories

 Categories can contain as many subcategories as you like.
-If, however, you nest categories too deep, users can have trouble finding them.

 Follow these steps to add a subcategory to a category:

-1. Click the category's name in the list (continuing the example above- **Lunar Resort**).
+1. Click the category's name in the list (continuing the example above: **Lunar Resort**).
 1. Click the _Add_ icon (![Add](./creating-message-boards-categories/images/01.png)) and select _Category_.
 1. Enter a name for the subcategory.
 1. Enter a description for the subcategory.